Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Motivations

 \section{Motivations}

-To construct a tomographic measurement, two analysis choices must be made: the number of bins to split the observed galaxy sample into; and how to determine the bin boundaries along the radial (line-of-sight) direction.
+To construct a tomographic measurement, two analysis choices must be made: the number of bins to split the observed galaxy sample into and how to determine the bin boundaries along the radial (line-of-sight) direction.
 Each of these choices are governed by both scientific and practical considerations.

-In regard to choosing the number of tomographic bins, it is generally expected that a greater number of bins will increase the information captured in a shear analysis, but require a larger computational cost.
-However, there will be a point at which the information gain starts to saturate, since more sample bins increases the Poisson shot noise per bin, which will dominate over the underlying cosmological shear signal of interest (see also Sect.~\ref{sec:background-theory} for more details).
-Additionally, the cosmological volume enclosed by a single bin reduces as a larger number of bins is used, resulting in a comparatively lower gain in information, as the lensing signal over a given bin changes less.
+With regard to choosing the number of tomographic bins, it is generally expected that a greater number of bins will increase the information captured in a shear analysis, but at a higher computational cost.
+However, there will be a point at which the information gain starts to saturate, since adding more sample bins increases the Poisson shot noise per bin, which will dominate over the underlying cosmological shear signal of interest (see Sect.~\ref{sec:background-theory} for more details).
+Additionally, the cosmological volume enclosed by a single bin reduces as a larger number of bins is used, resulting in a comparatively lower gain in information, as the lensing signal over a given bin displays less of a change.

-Several studies conducted to determine the `optimum' tomography for a Stage IV-like weak lensing survey have explored this issue.
-For example, \cite{Taylor18_a} use a principal component analysis to compare the suitability of a range of tomographic binning strategies with respect to the 3D cosmic shear method.
-For a \textit{Euclid}-like weak lensing signal, they find that $\sim 10$ tomographic bins with equal populations of galaxies can sufficiently capture the majority ($\sim97\%$) of the cosmological information of the 3D approach, but the tomographic method starts to fail at higher redshifts due to information loss and computational cost.
-Comparatively, a tomographic setup with bins equally spaced in redshift does not capture as much information as the equipopulated case for a small number of bins, but can extract $\sim99\%$ of the information with respect to the 3D method for a large number of bins $(\sim50)$.
+Several studies have been conducted to explore this issue and determine the `optimum' tomography for a Stage IV-like weak lensing survey.
+For example, \cite{Taylor18_a} used a principal component analysis (PCA) to compare the suitability of a range of tomographic binning strategies with respect to the 3D cosmic shear method.
+For a \textit{Euclid}-like weak lensing signal, they found that approximately ten tomographic bins with equal populations of galaxies can sufficiently capture the majority ($\sim97\%$) of the cosmological information of the 3D approach, but the tomographic method starts to fail at higher redshifts due to information loss and computational cost.
+Comparatively, a tomographic set-up with bins equally spaced in redshift does not capture as much information as the equipopulated case for a small number of bins; however, it can extract $\sim99\%$ of the information with respect to the 3D method for a large number of bins $(\sim50)$.
 Regardless of binning choice, the computational advantage of tomography is highlighted with respect to a 3D analysis.